Chaney-Chanti/CPSC449_Project2/proj2/README.md

 ## Project Description

 In this project we are creating two RESTful microservices.
 One for users, and one for timelines.
+Only authenticated users may create a post, and only authenticated users may view their home timeline.

 ## How to Run the Program